EliezerB123/sample-python/README.md

 1. Create a dockerhub account.
-2. Create a new private repository, called "sample-python-repo".
+2. Create a new public repository, called "sample-python-repo".